na-na-hi/renget/archive/h5izt6.md

  Inigo and Christopher charged forward, emerald and ebony wings bursting from their backs.

 Power gathered around Envigor as he aimed the massive energy blast. **"FOOLS!"**

 He hurled the deadly mote at the wounded duo.

-Before impact, they combined their quirk into a massive spectral barrier.
+Before impact, they combined their quirk into a glowing spectral barrier.
 The shield strained and cracked, but held against the apocalyptic detonation.

 Envigor bellowed in rage.
 Face purpled from exertion, he flew at them, fist drawn back for a thunderous punch.

 Inigo's armor manifested around him once more.
 Steeling himself, he raised his shield and blocked the titanic blow, though the force of it drove him to his knees.
-Bones creaked and cracked under the impact.
+Bones creaked under the impact.

 Envigor loomed over him, eyes mad with power. **"YOU BLOCKED MY BLOW WITH YOUR SHATTERED ARM!"**

 Blood trickled from Inigo's grin. **"Yeah...so I can do this!"**

-His uninjured left hand snapped forward, palm outstretched. **"CRASH DRAGON CLAW!"**
+His uninjured left hand snapped forward, palm outstretched.

+####"CRASH DRAGON CLAW!"

 An enormous spectral talon materialized and seized the paralyzed Envigor in its viselike grip.
 He thrashed and strained against the ethereal bindings.

-From above, Christopher yelled out. **"MIRROR DRAGON CLAW!"**
+From above, Christopher yelled out.

+####"MIRROR DRAGON CLAW!"

 Twin draconic appendages now engulfed their foe, constricting tighter with each moment.
 Envigor's face purpled as his oxygen was cut off.